Content

 Increasing the Dosage

-Often, medication management starts with the lowest possible dosage.
-However, doctors may recommend a small dosage increment over time to manage the symptoms.
+Often, medication management starts with a lower dosage to minimize side effects.
+However, doctors may recommend a dosage titration over time to effectively manage the symptoms.
 This process is followed by an observation period to determine possible side effects and effectiveness.

 Changing Formulation